SMAS Day 2024

 You may be wondering what connection Jayde's port has to her SMAS.
 Although Jayde's surgery five years ago, allowed her to finally eat and made it possible for her to gain a modicum of weight, it could not eradicate her many other illnesses, such as her POTS and EDS.
 Proper hydration is crucial in managing these illnesses.
 However, because of SMAS, Jayde cannot intake the appropriate amount of fluids, and she has malabsorption issues.
 Thus, the necessity of her port.
 It's all a tapestry where the ABCs of Jayde overlap.

-Superior Mesenteric Artery Syndrome is when the angle and distance between the superior mesenteric artery and the abdominal aorta fall below the threshold where they compress the duodenum.
+Superior Mesenteric Artery Syndrome occurs when the angle and distance between the superior mesenteric artery and the abdominal aorta fall below the threshold, compressing the duodenum.
 This compression causes nausea, vomiting, distention, burping, weight loss, malnutrition, and severe abdominal pain.
-For Jayde and many others, SMAS is also accompanied by Nutcracker Syndrome.
+For Jayde and many others, SMAS is also accompanied by Nutcracker Syndrome (NCS).
 NCS is the compression of the left renal vein, which supplies blood flow to the left kidney and provides its own challenges.

 The stark reality is that .013% of the world's population has Superior Mesenteric Artery Syndrome, and one in three will lose the ultimate battle to this illness.
 Although .013% seems like a small number and one in three is only one, if someone you loved with every fiber of your being was part of that .013%, what would you do to ensure they were not the one in one in three?